kinfungchan/multi-time-step-integration/README.md

 pip install imageio
 </pre>
 - git clone the repo to your local machine
-- Now to test you can run a single domain with python SimpleIntegrator.py from the multi-time-step-integration folder
+- Now to test you can run a single domain with python SimpleIntegrator.py from the multi-time-step-integration folder.
+This is a simple code that solves the domain both in a total and updated Lagrangian formulation.
-- To solve two subdomains we call the following
+- To solve two subdomains with our novel multi time step algorithm we call the following

 <pre>
 python MultiTimeStepIntegration.py